wp-plugins/eg-attachments/readme.txt

 == Changelog ==

+= Version 2.0.0-beta 2 - Feb 6th, 2013 =

+* Change: Translation file updated,
+* Change: Improve the display of the number of clicks,
+* Change: Readme file updated,
+* Change: code cleanup,
+* Bug Fix: EG-Attachments Popup window in TinyMCE editor doesn't close when click on insert button,
+* Bug fix: manage the case where size="custom", and template="".

 = Version 2.0.0-beta - Feb 2nd, 2013 =

 * New: Can now manage several custom format (go to **Tools / EGA Templates** to edit templates),